People often ask me what tools and resources I use, so I've gathered the main ones on this page.

 Scrivener.
-I’ve talked before about how Scrivener can change your life, but it really is my #1 recommendation, especially for self-publishing authors.
-It’s amazing writing software, with brilliant drag and drop functionality so you can write out of order and then just switch things around later.
+I love Scrivener and I write all my books with it.
+It’s amazing writing software with brilliant drag and drop functionality so you can write out of order and then just switch things around later.
 All for just $45.
 Amazing.
 Try it here for Mac and here for Windows.
 It's also now available as an app for iPhone and iPad.
 Click here for how I use Scrivener to write my books.

 If you want to optimize your Scrivener usage, e.g. understand which fields do what when you compile your files, then I recommend the Learn Scrivener Fast training which is brilliant and can shortcut the learning process considerably.